SheimyRahman/Public-speaking/README.md

 A calendar with all my talks, past and future

 The objective of this repo is to consolidate in a single place all my participations at conferences, meetups and events in general.
-This calendar formation was forked with no shame from [Daniela Petruzalek](https://github.com/danicat) but with respect and admiration! :)
+This calendar formation was forked with no shame from [Daniela Petruzalek](https://github.com/danicat) but with respect and admiration!

+### Please, if you meet with me at one those places, do not be shy, I am "speaker type" person! and I always carry with me a lot of stickers, please, ask for some!

 The events are organized in reverse chronological order.

 ## 2019

-### Future Talks
+### Future Talks :)

 | Date      | Event          | Talk | Video |
 |-----------|----------------|------|-------|